tayloraswift/swift-bson/Sources/BSON/docs.docc/Examples.md

 ### Optionals

-When encoding optional fields, the encoder stays the same, as ``BSON.DocumentEncoder.subscript(_:)`` will simply omit the field if the assigned value is nil.
+When encoding optional fields, the encoder stays the same, as ``BSON.DocumentEncoder.subscript(_:) -> Value?`` will simply omit the field if the assigned value is nil.

 In the initializer, you should chain the accessed field with the optional chaining operator (`?`) before calling ``BSON.TraceableDecoder/decode(to:)``.
 If you omit this, the decoder will throw an error if the field is missing.